mvolkmann/Cuis-Smalltalk-WebClientPlus/README.md

 After cloning this repository, copy the `public` directory to your `Cuis-Smalltalk-Dev-UserFiles` directory.
-Then evaluate the following lines in a Workspace to start the web server defined above.
+Then evaluate the following expressions in a Workspace to start the web server defined above.

 ```smalltalk